PostHog/meta/requests-for-comments/2025-04-15-scripts-to-rule-them-all.md

 * `bin/test` - Run tests (Ex. `npm test`, `bundle exec rspec`, etc.).
 Also includes linting, formatting, etc.
 * `bin/fmt` - Optional: Format/lint code.
 This can be called by `test`.

+## Alternative Ideas Considered

+I've noticed a lot of our repos have a `make` file.
+This is especially common for mobile development.
+An alternate proposal would be to standardize on `make` rather than these `bin` scripts.

+My recommendation is to still standardize on `bin` scripts so that it's consistent across the board.
+Some of the bin scripts are pretty complicated and it'll be hard to port to `make`.
+If some repos have `make` files, that's fine.
+The bin scripts can call the `make` commands.

 ## Feedback Requested

 * What other scripts do we need?